tychonievich/graphics/md/text/nanite.md

 Nanite also stores clusters on disk and swaps them into GPU memory when they are requested by the LOD computation.
 The cluster hierarchy metadata needed to compute LOD selection is stored in memory, but the geometry in each cluster is stored on disk until the cluster is needed.
-Unlike virtual texture tiles, clusters are not guaranteed to have a fixed one-disk-page size so Nanite uses a separate paging system to manage the swapping, prioritizing keeping groups of clusters on as few pages as possible.
+Unlike virtual texture tiles, clusters are not guaranteed to have a fixed one-disk-page size; so Nanite uses a separate paging system to manage the swapping, prioritizing keeping groups of clusters on as few pages as possible.

 Conceptually, this means the LOD evaluation outputs both the set of resident clusters that best matches the desired LOD, to be used in rendering the current frame;
 and a list of better but not-in-memory clusters.